magento/pwa-studio/pwa-devdocs/src/technologies/basic-concepts/internationalization/index.md

 The first and second entry uses the original `en_US` locale text as the ID for the translated text.
 This is the same approach used in Magento.

-The third and fourth entry uses an alternative, dot notation approach for the defining the ID for translated text.
+The third and fourth entry uses an alternative, dot notation approach for defining the ID for translated text.
-This helps to identify the component and element where the text appears.
+This is the main format used in PWA Studio components, and it helps identify the component and element where the text appears.

 Both approach have their pros and cons, and developers are free to choose which approach works for them when they develop their own components and storefronts.